The story of The Observatory

-And although Pitlochry has grown considerably since then, the Observatory is still remarkably secluded.
+And although Pitlochry has grown considerably since then – it was officially designated a ‘town’ in 1947 – the Observatory is still remarkably secluded.
 The railway line forms the western boundary for most of the centre of the town.
 Because the Observatory is on the other side of the tracks, there has been very little development around it.

-When Forbes died in 1936 his priceless books became part of the library at St Andrews University, of which his father, James Forbes, had been vice chancellor.
+When Forbes died in 1936 (his obituary in Nature is here) his priceless books became part of the library at St Andrews University, of which his father, James Forbes, had been vice chancellor.
 But he was by no means the only remarkable resident the Observatory has known.

 Forbes willed his house to his niece, Dame Katherine Jane Trefusis-Forbes.
 During World War One she served as a member of Women’s Volunteer Reserve.
 As Britain re-armed again towards the end of the 1930s she was picked out to help develop the women’s armed forces.
 And when the Women’s Auxiliary Air Force was established in 1939, she was appointed its first director, with the rank Air Chief Commander.
 In this role she undertook tours of duty in North America and the Far East.

 During this time the Observatory was used to provide holiday respite for senior British army officers.
 Some locals believe that Field Marshall Montgomery was among the war-time residents but no conclusive proof of this has yet been found.